-Each project within the call for proposals may be awarded a maximum of SEK 7,000,000 in support.
+Each project within the call for proposals may be awarded a maximum of SEK 9,000,000 in support from the Swedish Energy Agency.
+For demonstration projects applying for support of SEK 10 million or more, please refer to the Swedish Energy Agency's programme for pilot and demonstration projects.